altayismail/altayismail/README.md

 - I have a background in Software Test Engineering.
 - I have developed many full-stack web application projects.
 - I have developed many game projects.
-- I'm working on Board Games that bring together the Web2 and Web3 worlds.
+- I have worked on Board Games that bring together the Web2 and Web3 worlds.